HMO Mortgage Advisors.

 Can I purchase an HMO through an SPV Limited Company?

 There are lenders who will allow this type of purchase subject to their criteria.
 However, the options do tend to be limited in this area.
 Your HMO mortgage expert will be able to advise on the best option available to you.
-With all Limited Company buy to let purchases it is vital you speak to a tax specialist to ensure that this is the right type of structure for your circumstances, as your mortgage expert likely won’t be qualified to give tax advice.
+With all Limited Company buy to let purchases it is vital you speak to a tax specialist to ensure that this is the right type of structure for your circumstances, as your mortgage expert likely will not be qualified to give tax advice.
 To read out article about limited company mortgages click here.

 HMO mortgage rates

 Because of the specialist nature of the lending and the smaller availability of mortgages, the interest rates are slightly higher than standard buy to let mortgages.
-This is to offset the perceived additional risk, as from a lenders point of view if the property was repossessed there could be extra work needed to convert it back into a standard property which would appeal to a wider selection of buyers.
+This is to offset the perceived additional risk, as from a lenders point of view if the property were repossessed there could be extra work needed to convert it back into a standard property which would appeal to a wider selection of buyers.

 Compared with a standard buy to let, the extra income that is typically generated from an HMO should be enough to cover the higher interest rates.
-Therefore, In order to get the best rates, and the most options a standard 75% Loan to value is normally the starting point, there are options at 80% LTV but again this is at a higher rate and tighter criteria.
+Therefore, in order to get the best rates, and the most options a standard 75% Loan to value is normally the starting point, there are options at 80% LTV but again this is at a higher rate and tighter criteria.

 From the information above you can see the HMO mortgage market requires a true expert to advise and guide you, with most specialist lenders only accept applications via an intermediary.